M3U: Extended M3U

+M3U8

+The use of UTF-8 encoding is mandatory in M3U playlists with the M3U8 file extension.
+The system codepage is usually assumed for .m3u but this is often UTF-8 as well nowadays so the distinction has mostly been lost in practice.

+HLS

-Apple used the extended M3U format as a base for their HTTP Live Streaming (HLS) which was documented in an Independent Submission Stream RFC in 2017 as RFC 8216.
+Apple used the extended M3U format, UTF-8 encoded, as a base for their HTTP Live Streaming (HLS) which was documented in an Independent Submission Stream RFC in 2017 as RFC 8216.
 Therein, a master playlist references segment playlists which usually contain URLs for short parts of the media stream.
 Some tags only apply to the former type and some only to the latter type of playlist, but they all begin with #EXT-X-.